AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/edit-design.md

 # Edit Design

-The **Edit Design** workflow opens an **existing** document in a focused editor so users can refine it—and, for print workflows, control exactly how it's exported.
+The Edit Design workflow opens an _existing document_ in a focused editor, where users can refine the design and, for print workflows, configure how the final document is exported.

 TODO: Add Screenshot The Edit Design editor with an existing document loaded and on-canvas print guides (bleed, margins, rulers) visible.